 - Encourage your children, do not force them, to recognize this day as they see fit

 - Remind your children this is your new kind of family but that does not negate from any other kind of family

-- Remind your new wife that while mother’s day is all about her, in reality with stepchildren it is not – she will have to get over it – you may want to be a bit extra special to her as it can hurt her feelings.
+- Remind your new wife that while Mother’s Day is all about her, with stepchildren it is not.
+She will have to understand that.
+You may want to be a bit extra special to her as it can hurt her feelings.

-- Being a stepmom is hard work, especially if she is putting in a huge effort and it can be a bit of a thankless job.
+- Being a stepmom is hard work.
+She is putting in a huge effort and it can be a thankless job.
 Do not forget these children are not hers

 - Ensure she knows how much you appreciate the efforts – even if little “Sally” does not really like her

 - Buy her flowers – seeing a theme?

 - Remind her that you love her children.
 While they are not yours biologically, they became your family when you married their mom

 - Encourage her children to do something special and if they forget organize it with them

 We can never change what happens to us but we can change how we perceive, process and act about it.
 It can be a learning obstacle and a blessing if you learn to change the way you look at it.
 Remember the only power there really is – is the power of your thoughts.